burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```cpp
 auto a = [this]() ->void  { aa = 1; };
 ```
-or implicitly, because default capture also makes this available.
+or implicitly, because default capture also captures `this` available.
 ```cpp
 auto a = [=]() ->void  { aa = 1; };
 ```

+With capture `this` there is the following subtleties:
-Even though the lambda closure will be an object of a class, its function call operator **will have access to all protected and private members of the class** provided with `[this]` pointer to the object.
+- Even though the lambda closure will be an object of a class, its function call operator **will have access to all protected and private members of the class** provided with `[this]` pointer to the object.
+- The language does not provide means to distinguish `this` of the function object and captured `this`.
+The need variable will be find automatically.

  Example:

 ```cpp
 class X {